10 Things That Will Kill Your Car’s Resale Value

 It’s probably not something you’ll want to spend the money to change, but an unusual paint colour can impact the resale value of your car.
 According to iSeeCars.com, cars painted gold tend to depreciate 37.1 per cent over three years—more than a 12 per cent difference compared to the average car.
 On the other hand, yellow cars tend to depreciate much less, only 27 per cent over those same three years.
 While this may not help you with the car you’re selling now, you might want to take these numbers into account when buying your next car.

-Believe it or not, these are the most popular car colours in Canada.
+Find out the most popular car colours in Canada.

 Any sort of damage to the glass can be distracting to the driver, so it only makes sense to take care of chips and cracks as quickly as possible.
 Car shoppers will quickly notice any cracks, too.
 Fortunately, most insurance companies will cover a windshield repair or replacement without affecting your deductible, so consider calling the insurer before you go to sell your car.
 It’s often a quick job, and if there’s no cost to you, there’s no reason not to do it before you sell.